emvismonash/narravis/README.md

 ## Wiki

-More information about features and development is the wiki: https://github.com/emvismonash/narravis/wiki
+- More information about features and development is the wiki: https://github.com/emvismonash/narravis/wiki
+- The path to the plugin is https://github.com/emvismonash/narravis/tree/base-version/src/main/webapp/plugins/narrativeabduction